i-doit/knowledge-base/docs/en/use-cases/ip-adress-management.md

 Global v4 and Global v6

-i-doit provides two [objects](../glossary.md) of the type **Layer 3 Net**: **Global v4** and **Global v6**.
+i-doitvides two [objects](../glossary.md) of the type **Layer 3 Net**: **Global v4** and **Global v6**.
 Those who want to do without the documentation of single nets can assign single IP addresses to one of the two objects.
 This is done automatically, depending on the IP version.
 The nets comprise the complete IPv4 and IPv6 address range.
 Therefore you cannot delete these two objects and you should not change them radically so that they cannot fulfill their purpose anymore.

 Supernets
 ---------